yanxu2021/AnimalApp-boopd/README.md

 Live Version | From the Repo
 ------------ | -------------
 link to the live version | 1.
-Clone this repo locally link to the live versio| 2.
-Run in your bash/command line link to the live versio| 3.
+Clone this repo locally link to the live version | 2.
+Run in your bash/command line link to the live version | 3.
 Run  in your bash/command line

 ### >Dependencies
 - React